 - It increases ATP in the mitochondria (true cellular energy) by 10 times the amount produced when consuming sugar.
 This is in stark contrast to how fructose in processed foods actually LOWERS ATP and steals energy from the cells.

 2. Accelerated Scalar Copper™

-- Copper blocks the Polyol Pathway which is responsible for converting glucose into sorbitol and fructose.
-Because of this mechanism, uric acid stays at a healthy level, preventing insulin resistance and weight gain.
+- Inhibition of the Polyol Pathway.
+Copper effectively hinders the polyol pathway, responsible for converting glucose into sorbitol and fructose.
+This mechanism maintains a balanced level of uric acid, preventing insulin resistance and excess weight gain.

-Accelerated Scalar Copper™ is the only liquid copper supplement with 100% absorption (vs 5-10% in other supplements), made with proprietary scalar technology and enhanced with frequencies for increased healing and efficacy.
+Accelerated Scalar Copper® is the only liquid copper supplement with 100% absorption (vs 5-10% in other supplements), made with proprietary Scalar technology and enhanced with frequencies for increased healing and efficacy.